Table of Contents

 What is Hirschsprung’s disease?

-- Anemia (which is a low number of red blood cells)
+- Anemia (a low number of red blood cells).

 What causes Hirschsprung’s disease?